NotPyro404/TOHE-Docs/options/Impostors/Killing/YinYanger.md

 Idea Number 1: Instigate Anger

-“Too much work,” he thought, dismissing this option.
+â€œToo much work,â€ he thought, dismissing this option.

 Idea Number 2: Deception

-“Lies always work,” he mused.
-“Lying to yin and yang?
-That’s a fantastic idea!”
+â€œLies always work,â€ he mused. â€œLying to yin and yang?
+Thatâ€™s a fantastic idea!â€

 Game One

 He selected the players.
-To the yin, he whispered, “The yang wants to destroy you.
-He claims he’s far superior.
-You need to eliminate him.”
+To the yin, he whispered, â€œThe yang wants to destroy you.
+He claims heâ€™s far superior.
+You need to eliminate him.â€

-Then, to the yang, he said, “It’s your destiny to take down the yin.
-There’s no other way to prove yourself.”
+Then, to the yang, he said, â€œItâ€™s your destiny to take down the yin.
+Thereâ€™s no other way to prove yourself.â€

-To both players, he added ominously, “The blood on your hands is a mark of your choices.
-You can decide whose blood it will be.”
+To both players, he added ominously, â€œThe blood on your hands is a mark of your choices.
+You can decide whose blood it will be.â€

-As the beans squared off against each other, the bean who orchestrated this scheme watched with glee.
-“Yes!
-This is working perfectly!” he exclaimed.
+As the beans squared off against each other, the bean who orchestrated this scheme watched with glee. â€œYes!
+This is working perfectly!â€ he exclaimed.

 The Conclusion

 In the end, both yin and yang fell to their own rivalry, unaware that they had been manipulated.
 The bean, now calling himself the YinYanger, reveled in his cleverness as he claimed victory.

 This was the birth of the Egoist and the YinYanger.
-In the aftermath, the only trace left behind was a single symbol—the Chinese yin yang image—marking the chaos that ensued.
+In the aftermath, the only trace left behind was a single symbolâ€”the Chinese yin yang imageâ€”marking the chaos that ensued.
 > Submitted by: champofchamps78
 </details>